 After the basic agglutination was done, several of the vowels were removed.

-all five possibilities, ena, ene, eni, eno and enu
+"amen"), all five possibilities, ena, ene, eni, eno and enu must be

-immediately because they don't fit in and make no sense; the correct word combination
+because they don't fit in and make no sense; the correct word combination

 usually will stand out.
-Retracing the monk's thought processes is
+Retracing the monk's thought processes is no exact

-surprising to see how reliable the results can be that are obtained most of the time,
+to see how reliable the results can be that are obtained most of the time,

 especially with longer words.
-This is best shown with a few
+This is best shown with a few examples:

 je jentil pagan, gentile